MrJambix/Ethyrial_Addon/README.md

 Damageout Output and HealsOutput not reading properly.
 Working on it.

 ~Seems to be a bug where the UI goes to Endless Size; Working on it~

+# **Version 1.1.5**
+Updating the DamageTracker class:
+Updating the UI
+Removed Keybinding "F7" to

 # **Version 1.1**
 Made changes to the code to match current game Build